KafuiPraise/Test-Personal/README.md

 # My Personal Works
-This repository has the works that I did why learning on my own and learning from my peers
+This repository has the works that I did while learning on my own and learning from my peers